lfanis/esp8266-vindriktning-particle-sensor/README.md

 As you can see in this image, you'll need to solder wires to GND, 5V and the Testpoint that is connected to TX of the Particle Sensor.
+If you want to use the average light sensor LED_R_1 test point into a 180K Ohm then into A0 if you are using a D1 Mini or any ESP with a voltage divider.
+Otherwise you need to provide your own voltage divider.

+Then just connect these Wires:
+GND -> GND
+5V -> VIN (5V)
-Then just connect these Wires to GND, VIN (5V) and D2 (if you're using a Wemos D1 Mini).
+REST Testpoint -> D2 (if you're using a Wemos D1 Mini).
+LED_R_! -> 180kOhm into A0
+PIR output -> D1
+DHT output -> D6

 Done.